By browsing our website you agree to our use of cookies

 Source: EcoSoluciones

 This last category includes all other plastics, including both those that are recyclable and non-recyclable.
-Examples include acrylics, nylon and fiberglass plastics.
+Examples include acrylics, nylon and fibreglass plastic materials, often used in specialised applications like medical equipment and plastic bags.
 These plastics can be used to make products such as baby bottles, sunglasses, medical and car parts [10].
 The recyclability depends on the individual item, so it’s best to check with your local council for the best way to dispose of these items in your area.

 So next time you see a plastic container, look out for these symbols so you can get a true picture of where that plastic might end up, and the best way that you can dispose of it.